 Green Logistics – Reduce Emissions, Increase Efficiency

 Transport logistics is responsible for around 11% of global CO2 emissions.
-Thus to achieve the agreed climate targets, a massive reduction in emissions caused by transport is needed - and within a very short time.
+To achieve the agreed climate targets, a substantial reduction in emissions caused by transport is needed - and within a very short time.
 But how can this transformation be achieved?
 Read how you can make logistics processes more sustainable, resource-efficient and climate-friendly with Green Logistics.

 But how is the transformation to sustainable logistics to be financed?
 In the transport industry, there is a high need for investment, margins are low, and customers are only willing to pay a premium for sustainable delivery to a limited extent.
 This is where the concept of green logistics comes in.